fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do I get a company internship?

 > Should I always favour composition over inheritance?

 > How can I encourage myself to not give up?